Help with disability insurance claims

-To start a short-term or long-term disability claim for an employee, complete and submit the claim online.
+To start a short-term or long-term disability claim for sickness, injury, pregnancy, or a mental health condition, the employer and employee should sign in to your principal.com account, then complete and submit the online claim form.

 - Fax: 800-255-6609

-If you purchased individual disability insurance through a financial professional, that process is handled differently.
+If your employee also purchased individual disability insurance through a financial professional, that process is handled differently.
 Get the individual disability insurance instructions (PDF).

 Log in to your account and go to the “reports” section.
 If the claim isn’t listed, it means we haven’t received it yet.
 You can find out claim status, the analyst name and contact information.
 If a short-term disability (STD) claim is approved, the payment information is shown on the STD payment report.